matpato/iselthesis/README.md

 # thesisisel
-Template for bachelor and master degrees report written in LaTex
+The thesisisel is designed to create a bachelor or master degrees report written in LaTex

 1. Instructions